Water Trails & Paddling

 - Publicly accessible areas that paddlers can legally access and safely unload boats and park vehicles.

-- River access sites are appropriately spaced apart on the river so that they may be reasonably paddled in a few hours or a full day.
+- River access sites are spaced apart so that the section of river may be paddled in a few hours or a full day (3-5 miles apart).

 - Depending on the length of the trail, water access to public overnight camping sites.

-- Information about the water trail provided to paddlers through a website and illustrative maps created by the sponsoring entity.
+- Information about the water trail provided to paddlers through Georgia River Network’s Georia River Guide mobile app, a website and/or illustrative maps created by the sponsoring entity.

 - Signage/ kiosks placed at all water trail access points that include: river etiquette information, paddling safety information, and a map of the water trail.